Troop Camping

 If a camper will be bringing an EPI-Pen to camp, a task will be assigned to your UltraCamp account to upload an EPI-Pen Authorization form (requires a doctor’s signature).

 EPI-Pen Authorization forms are valid for up to 24 months prior to the program start date.
-For example, for a camper attending a program July 2, 2023, an authorization form from July 2, 2021, and after will be accepted.
+For example, for a camper attending a program July 10, 2025, an authorization form from July 10, 2023, and after will be accepted.

 The Trading Post (Camp Store) will be open during your Troop Camping session at set times.
-While completing your health and program release forms for Troop Camping, you will have the option of placing money in your camper’s Trading Post account (pay with debit/credit card or submit Activity Credits with a Program, Event, and Camp Payment Form [PDF]).
+While completing your health and program release forms for Troop Camping, you will have the option of placing money in your camper’s Trading Post account (pay with debit/credit card or submit Activity Credits with a Program, Event, and Camp Payment Form (PDF).

 If you need to update the amount:

-Participants may also bring cash, credit cards, or Activity Credits as a form of payment with them to camp.
-GSU is not responsible for any lost or stolen cash, credit cards, or Activity Credits.
+as a form of payment with them to camp.
+GSU is not responsible for any

 About Trading Post